MattiSG/NomadConf.org/en.md

 # When, where, how much?

-The first edition takes place from Thursday 17 August 2017 to Wednesday 23 August, in [France, Spain and Germany](https://www.rome2rio.com/trip/pjypdzlh), for around 800 € (ticket and lodging prices, food not included).
+The first edition took place in August 2017.
+If you're interested in the second edition (dates TBA), send an email to `contact@nomadconf.eu`!

 ![Visualize the trip](https://www.rome2rio.com/trips/image/pjypdzlh)